bevyengine/bevy-website/content/learn/contribute/project-information/upstreaming.md

 However, there are also "bad reasons to upstream", which on their own are not compelling:

 - this crate is popular (good reasons may exist, but this is not a factor on its own)
+- Bevy has no existing solution for this problem
+  - the scope of a game engine is large, but not infinite
+  - each feature must justify its value relative to the maintenance/compile time/binary size costs
+  - Bevy is intentionally very extensible: allowing users to
 - the crate author(s) needs help with maintenance
+  - when this happens to crates which are essential to the ecosystem function, we should try and find a solution
+  - upstreaming is not the only possible solution: adding maintainers or creating alternatives is also possible
 - someone important made this crate and thinks it's neat
 - a commercial user or sponsor of Bevy wants us to upstream it